burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 “The structure of a problem reflects the structure of the organization that created it.”
 Bill Corcoran’s version of Conway’s Law.

 Large established corporations often have historic processes, procedures and rigid structures.
-These organisations they might not feel comfortable or to be set to support an Agile approach and it can take some time and considerable effort to embed new practices.
+These organisations might not feel comfortable or to be set up to support an Agile approach and as a result it can take considerable effort and time to embed new practices.

-Although a lot of large clients are trying to break down these kinds of barriers to encourage a culture that support innovation so they can stay competitive and continue to grow.
+Despite this large clients are trying to break down these barriers to encourage a culture that supports innovation to remain competative in markets that are constantly evolving.

 # Alternatives